Material deprivation and low work intensity statistics

 The data used in this section are primarily derived from microdata from EU statistics on income and living conditions (EU-SILC).
 The reference population is private households and their current members residing in the territory of the Member State at the time of data collection; persons living in collective households and in institutions are generally excluded from the target population.
 The EU-28 aggregate is a population-weighted average of individual national figures.

-At the European Council held on 17 June 2010, the Member states’ Heads of State and Government endorsed a new EU strategy for jobs and smart, sustainable and inclusive growth, known as the Europe 2020 strategy.
-The strategy will help Europe to recover from the crisis and come out stronger, both internally and at the international level, by boosting competitiveness, productivity, growth potential, social cohesion and economic convergence.
+At the European Council held on 17 June 2010, the Member States’ Heads of State and Government endorsed a new EU strategy for jobs and smart, sustainable and inclusive growth, known as the Europe 2020 strategy.
+The strategy will help Europe to recover from the crisis and come out stronger, both internally and at international level, by boosting competitiveness, productivity, growth potential, social cohesion and economic convergence.

 The poverty issue is a milestone in the Europe 2020 strategy.
 One of the headline targets is ‘Reduction of poverty by aiming to lift at least 20 million people out of the risk of poverty or social exclusion’ and ‘European platform against poverty’ is one of the seven flagship initiatives.
 The eradication of poverty also remains a major challenge of sustainable development, and the social dimension is one of the pillars of the EU’s Sustainable Development Strategy (EU SDS).